tsemaylo/DerivativeSolver/design/docs/notes.md

 # Design notes

 ## Overview
-Basically the application consists of the following basic blocks:
+Basically the application consists of the following basic elements:

 * **Parser** - accepts string expression and builds syntax tree
 * **Syntax tree** - the hierarchical data structure representing the parsed expression.
 * **Visitors** are tools to perform operations over syntax tree: like differentiation or output in user-readable form.

 ## Design goals and priorities
-- Taste of c++ and get the experience
+- Taste of c++ and get the experience with actual standards
 - Keep design as clean as possible

 ## Basic considerations